GangulyCo/comfyui-api/DOWNLOAD_ENDPOINTS.md

 - Smaller response payloads (no large base64 strings)
 - Files remain on disk for later retrieval
 - Works seamlessly with both image and video outputs
-- Consistent API experience with the new download endpoints
+- Consistent API experience across all delivery methods
+- Better support for multiple outputs (webhooks now send all filenames at once)

 ## Download Endpoints